 Airbnb’s website is notably ambiguous about how this risk assessment is calculated and how much data is stored and collected about its users.

 “Every Airbnb reservation is scored for risk before it’s confirmed,” the company tells customers.
 “We use predictive analytics and machine learning to instantly evaluate hundreds of signals that help us flag and investigate suspicious activity before it happens.”

 In its complaint, EPIC notes that Airbnb’s secret ranking algorithm is based on an ocean of personal consumer data collected from your behavior all over the internet, ranging from the comments you make to Airbnb hosts on the platform, to any unrelated comments you may have made on social media platforms or even blog posts.

 A recent New York Times report explored how these accumulated profiles can be over 400-pages in length, have the potential to impact every aspect of your daily life, yet aren’t transparent at all to the users or communities impacted by these automated calculations.

-The complaint references a patent developed and issued to a company Airbnb acquired, which can track whether a customer “created a false or misleading online profile, provided false or misleading information to the service provider, is involved with drugs or alcohol, is involved with hate websites or organizations, is involved in sex work, perpetrated a crime, is involved in civil litigation, is a known fraudster or scammer, is involved in pornography, has authored online content with negative language, or has interests that indicate negative personality or behavior traits.”
+The patent Airbnb’s algorithm is based on indicates this system can track whether a customer “created a false or misleading online profile, provided false or misleading information to the service provider, is involved with drugs or alcohol, is involved with hate websites or organizations, is involved in sex work, perpetrated a crime, is involved in civil litigation, is a known fraudster or scammer, is involved in pornography, has authored online content with negative language, or has interests that indicate negative personality or behavior traits.”

 From there, the algorithm attributes generalized categories to each consumer using terms and phrases such as “badness, antisocial tendencies, goodness, conscientiousness, openness, extraversion, agreeableness, neuroticism, narcissism, Machiavellianism, or psychopathy.”